taozh2017/CFANet/README.md

 You need to run `cd mindspore` first.

+1. Environment Configuration:

+    + MindSpore: 2.0.0-alpha

+    + Python: 3.8.0

-1. Training Configuration:
+5. Training Configuration:

     + Assigning your costumed path, like `--save_model` , `--train_img_dir` and so on in `train.py`.

     + Just enjoy it!

-1. Testing Configuration:
+6. Testing Configuration:

     + After you download all the pre-trained model and testing dataset, just run `test.py` to generate the final prediction map: replace your trained model directory (`--pth_path`).